surahman/MCQ-Platform/pkg/model/cassandra/README.md

 ### Quiz Core

 This struct is created to be exposed for use with the HTTP handlers.
 This ensures consistency with the `Quiz` `struct`.
-It contains the `Title` and `Question` fields and is the actual data used to create as well as what is presented when viewing a quiz.
+It contains the `Title`, `MarkingType`, and `Question` fields and is the actual data used to create a `Quiz` as well as what is presented when viewing a quiz.

 ### CQL Query
 The query to generate the user table can be found [here](quiz.cql).